secgroup/fuzzy-rainbow/README.md

 - estimating the precomputation time and online performance;
 - reproducing and validating the results presented in the paper.

-## Reproducing results in the paper
+## Reproducing the results in the paper

 To reproduce the parameters and the estimated performance for DES and A5/1 presented in the paper set the `CIPHER` variable to one of the following values and execute the tool: